gregoryca/traefik/README.md

 Feel free to add, or change the ansible deployment script according to your needs.
 Do not forget to change the traefik URL in the docker-compose file, to a C-NAME record which points to your public IP using DynDNS (DDNS)

+3 - Env file for deployment
+Make sure to define a .env file in the Root with the following schema:

+url=`subdomain.domainname`
+port=port to your traefik service domain=FQDN

 ## Installation

 Fork this project with GitHub